sassoftware/visual-analytics-sdk/documentation/docs/guides/export-report-package.md

 ## Why do my report fonts look different from SAS Visual Analytics?

-When using the SAS Visual Analytics SDK to connect directly to SAS Viya, fonts are loaded from that SAS Viya deployment.
-This allows the report content to render using the same font that was specified when designing the report in SAS Visual Analytics.
-For licensing reasons we can not redistribute these fonts with an exported report package, thus when using exported packages there are extra steps needed to ensure the report content is using the font you intended.
+When you use the SAS Visual Analytics SDK to connect directly to SAS Viya, the fonts are loaded from that SAS Viya deployment.
+This allows the report content to render using the same font that was specified when the report was designed in SAS Visual Analytics.
+For licensing reasons, SAS cannot redistribute these fonts when a report package is exported.
+When you use a report package, extra steps are required to ensure that the report content uses the fonts that you intended.
+These steps are outlined below.

 ### Define the font face in CSS

-Use the [@font-face](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) in your css to define the font(s) that are being used by the report content.
-This requires that you know the `font-family` name and have access to the font files.
+Use the [@font-face](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) in your CSS to define the font (or fonts) that are used by the report content.
+This means you must know the `font-family` name and have access to the font files.

 ```html
 <style>